paperweight86/Tod/README.md

 # Tod
 # 2D Rendering Library

-Wraps Direct2D calls at the moment intended to allow OpenGL implementation later for linux et but might be a separate library we'll see...
+Currently thinly wraps Direct2D calls but intended to allow OpenGL/Direct3D implementation later if it gets more useful